dennismarks/Ontario-Lease-Wizard/README.md

   - Leave people confused or misinformed about their legal rights and obligations
   - Contain terms that parties never read, are ambiguous, or may not comply with the law
   - Leave people feeling vulnerable and upset increasing the risk of conflict

+## User Interactions

+### Guest

+**NOTE**: As of the time of writing, the backend is not initialized and deployed.
+Additionally, some front-end pages have been partially completed, meaning that some features may not be available yet.

+As a guest user, you are able to complete the forms but **without** saving any of your progress.

+### Landlord

+As a landlord user, you have the ability to create multiple leases for multiple tenants, by following the simple-to-use form hosted by the application.
+Any terms/definitions that may not seem obvious, will be defined in the **Resources** section in the right-hand side.
+Once the form has been completed, it's sent to the tenant to be viewed.

+### Tenant

+As a tenant user, you have the ability to view the terms, requiremtns, and any relevant information set out by the landlord in a consise and simple user interface.
+Analagous to the landlord view, any common terms, policies, or frequently asked questions will be answered in the **Resources** section.

 ## Resources